DHEERAJHARODE/Hacktoberfest2025-Open-source-/AI-ML-Interview-Questions/AI_ML_Interview_Questions.md

 ---

 If you add more questions, follow the same short format (Question → Answer → Explanation → Reference).
 When creating a PR, mention how many Q&A you added and link to the issue template or issue file if applicable.

+---

+### Q11 — What is a confusion matrix?

+**Answer:** A confusion matrix summarizes classification results with counts of true positives, true negatives, false positives, and false negatives.

+**Explanation:** It helps compute metrics like accuracy, precision, recall, and F1-score and is useful for multiclass evaluation.

+---

+### Q12 — What is ROC AUC?

+**Answer:** ROC AUC is the Area Under the Receiver Operating Characteristic curve; it measures a classifier's ability to separate classes across thresholds.

+**Explanation:** AUC ranges from 0 to 1; 0.5 is random guessing, higher is better and it's threshold-independent.

+---

+### Q13 — What causes vanishing and exploding gradients?

+**Answer:** Vanishing/exploding gradients occur in deep networks when repeated multiplications during backpropagation make gradients extremely small or large, preventing learning or causing instability.

+**Explanation:** Remedies include proper weight initialization, batch normalization, residual connections, and using ReLU-like activations.

+---

+### Q14 — What is batch normalization and why use it?

+**Answer:** Batch normalization rescales and recenters layer inputs using batch statistics to stabilize and accelerate training.

+**Explanation:** It allows higher learning rates, reduces sensitivity to initialization, and can act as mild regularization.

+---

+### Q15 — What is dropout?

+**Answer:** Dropout randomly zeroes neuron activations during training to prevent co-adaptation and reduce overfitting.

+**Explanation:** At inference, activations are scaled appropriately; dropout is often used in fully connected layers.

+---

+### Q16 — Difference between CNN and RNN?

+**Answer:** CNNs use convolutional filters to capture spatial/local patterns (images); RNNs process sequential data, maintaining state across time steps.

+**Explanation:** Use CNNs for images/structured grids and RNNs (or transformers) for sequences like text or time series.

+---

+### Q17 — What is attention (in transformers)?

+**Answer:** Attention computes weighted combinations of values based on similarity between queries and keys, allowing models to focus on relevant parts of the input.

+**Explanation:** Self-attention lets each token attend to others; transformers scale this with multi-head attention for richer representations.

+---

+### Q18 — What is transfer learning?

+**Answer:** Transfer learning reuses a pretrained model or its features on a new task, often fine-tuning on smaller datasets to speed up training and improve performance.

+**Explanation:** Common in vision (ImageNet-pretrained backbones) and NLP (BERT/Transformer fine-tuning).

+---

+### Q19 — What is data augmentation and why use it?

+**Answer:** Data augmentation applies label-preserving transformations (rotations, flips, noise) to increase dataset size and variety.

+**Explanation:** It reduces overfitting and improves model robustness, especially when original data is limited.

+---

+### Q20 — What is ensembling and why does it help?

+**Answer:** Ensembling combines multiple models' predictions (e.g., bagging, boosting, stacking) to improve accuracy and robustness.

+**Explanation:** Ensembles reduce variance and can correct individual model biases; Random Forests and Gradient Boosting are common examples.

+---

+### Q21 — What is gradient clipping?

+**Answer:** Gradient clipping caps gradients to a fixed threshold to prevent exploding gradients during optimization.

+**Explanation:** Commonly used in RNN training where long sequences can cause large gradients.

+---

+### Q22 — What are activation functions and why choose ReLU?

+**Answer:** Activation functions introduce non-linearity.
+ReLU is simple (max(0,x)), sparsifies activations, and reduces vanishing-gradient issues compared to sigmoid/tanh.

+**Explanation:** Variants like Leaky ReLU and GELU address ReLU's dying-neuron problem.

+---

+### Q23 — When to use cross-entropy vs MSE loss?

+**Answer:** Use cross-entropy for classification with probabilities (softmax/sigmoid) and MSE (mean squared error) for regression tasks predicting continuous values.

+**Explanation:** Cross-entropy aligns with maximum likelihood for categorical outcomes and handles class probabilities better.

+---

+### Q24 — What is learning rate scheduling?

+**Answer:** Learning rate scheduling adjusts the optimizer's learning rate during training (step decay, cosine annealing, warmup) to improve convergence.

+**Explanation:** Warmup + decay often stabilizes large models and improves final accuracy.

+---

+### Q25 — What is early stopping?

+**Answer:** Early stopping halts training when validation performance stops improving to avoid overfitting.

+**Explanation:** Use a patience parameter to avoid stopping on temporary fluctuations.

+---

+### Q26 — What is transfer vs fine-tuning?

+**Answer:** Transfer typically uses pretrained features as fixed inputs (feature extraction), while fine-tuning updates pretrained model weights on the new task.

+**Explanation:** Fine-tuning often yields better performance if you have enough labeled data; otherwise use feature extraction.

+---

+### Q27 — What is a learning curve?

+**Answer:** A learning curve plots model performance (train/validation) versus training size or epochs, showing trends like overfitting or underfitting.

+**Explanation:** Use it to diagnose whether more data or model complexity is needed.

+---

+### Q28 — What is Kullback–Leibler (KL) divergence?

+**Answer:** KL divergence measures how one probability distribution diverges from a reference distribution; used in variational inference and as a regularizer.

+**Explanation:** KL is asymmetric and non-negative; small KL means distributions are similar.

+---

+### Q29 — Difference between MAP and MLE?

+**Answer:** MLE maximizes the likelihood of observed data w.r.t. parameters; MAP (maximum a posteriori) adds a prior and maximizes the posterior.

+**Explanation:** MAP is MLE with regularization derived from the prior; useful when prior knowledge exists.

+---

+### Q30 — What is model calibration?

+**Answer:** Calibration measures whether predicted probabilities match observed frequencies (e.g., among predictions with 0.8 confidence, ~80% are correct).

+**Explanation:** Techniques like temperature scaling and isotonic regression can improve calibration for probabilistic models.

+---

+When you push this change, the open PR will update automatically.
+Good practice: mention in the PR description that you added 20 new Q&A and list any sources you relied on.